Choctaw Stadium: Lack of retractable roof

 When the Arlington ballpark was built in the early 1990s, the only Major League Baseball stadium with a retractable roof was Toronto's SkyDome (now Rogers Centre), which opened in 1989.
 (Also, Montreal's Olympic Stadium was still in use as a ballpark at the time; in 1987, a retractable roof was installed which never worked correctly and was rarely if ever retracted.)
-The other modern retractable-roof ballparks like Chase Field, T-Mobile Park, Minute Maid Park, LoanDepot Park and American Family Field were built in ensuing years.
+The other modern retractable-roof ballparks like Chase Field, T-Mobile Park, Daikin Park, LoanDepot Park, and American Family Field were built in ensuing years.

-Renovations
+2010 renovation

 On December 3, 2010, the Rangers announced that extensive renovations to the stadium would be made and ready for the 2011 season.
 These renovations included: